kiendo96/learn-devops/terraform/terraform-of-hashicorp/Hands-On Labs/Section 09 - Read Generate and Modify Configuration/11 - Terraform_Lifecycle_Rules.md

 Terraform has the ability to support the parallel management of resources because of it's resource graph allowing it to optimize the speed of deployments.
 The resource graph dictates the order in which Terraform creates and destroys resources, and this order is typically appropriate.
 There are however situations where the we wish to change the default lifecycle behavior that Terraform uses.

+>Terraform có khả năng hỗ trợ quản lý song song các resources vì resources graph của nó cho phép nó tối ưu hóa tốc độ triển khai.
+Resources graph chỉ ra thứ tự Terraform creates và destroy resources, và thứ tự này thường phù hợp.
+Tuy nhiên, có những trường hợp chúng ta sẽ muốn thay đổi lifecycle behavior mặc định mà terraform sử dụng.

-To provide you with control over dependency errors, Terraform has a `lifecycle` block.
+To provide you with control over dependency errors, Terraform has a `lifecycle` block `Để khắc phục các lỗi phụ thuộc lẫn nhau thì Terraform có lifecycle block`.
 This lab demonstrates how to use lifecycle directives to control the order in which Terraform creates and destroys resources.

 - Task 1: Use `create_before_destroy` with a simple AWS security group and instance
 - Task 2: Use `prevent_destroy` with an instance